masakifukunishi/algorithm-data-structure-crash-course/queue.md

 - Fixed size
 - Inefficient insertions
-  Unlike Queue, Array has to shift all the elements when deliting an element at the beginning of the array.
+  Unlike Queue, Array has to shift all the elements when inserting an element at the beginning of the array.

 ## Can you come up with when to use Queue?